VA Clears The Air On Doctors Talking To Veterans About Marijuana Use

 In that respect, the guidance from the VA is a positive development.

-"It's absolutely critical that you know what your patients are taking, if only to be better able to assess what is going on," says Dr J. Michael Bostwick, a psychiatrist at Mayo Clinic in Rochester, Minn., who has written on the complexities of medical marijuana use.
+"It's absolutely critical that you know what your patients are taking, if only to be better able to assess what is going on," says Dr. J. Michael Bostwick, a psychiatrist at Mayo Clinic in Rochester, Minn., who has written on the complexities of medical marijuana use.

 Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 Michelle Andrews is on Twitter @mandrews110.